 The views expressed in this column are solely those of the author, not those of any persons or other entities with whom I have worked or partnered, past, present or future.
 Let’s protect the innocent, and give credit and blame where it is due.

-Copyright © 2004-2014, John M. Kelly: all original content, including images (except where noted).
+Copyright © 2004-2014, John M. Kelly: all original content, including images (except where noted, abstracted, or otherwise derived from other works under “fair use”).
 Works presented in this blog may be used in other works with proper attribution and trackback to the original post.